helloimalemur/mayday/plan/names.md

 - **Clarity**: It should be clear that the app is focused on safety, especially when someone is outside or alone.
 - **Approachability**: It should be appealing and not too intense, while still emphasizing the seriousness of its purpose.

-Any of these names catch your attention, or would you like to explore further options?
+Any of these names catch our attention, or would we like to explore further options?